Start9Labs/documentation/source/user-manual/general/lan-setup/desktop.rst

   Embassy Local Root CA imported into Certificate folder

-22. You can save the settings to the console if desired or cancel.
+17. You can save the settings to the console if desired or cancel.

-23. Navigate to your desired browser to import this certificate and follow the steps for :ref:`supported browsers <browsers>`.
+18. Open to your favorite browser to import this certificate and follow the steps for :ref:`supported browsers <browsers>`.

 Linux
 -----